 The design of the deshedder blade means that you only need to press firmly, though with a light hand.
 The blades will get where they need to go to do the grooming job right, and not putting too much pressure on the tool helps to prevent accidental snagging.

 Yes.
 With frequent brushings, the FURminator is quite an excellent tool for removing excess hairs.
 As your dog sheds, the regular grooming will pull out those old hairs so that your dog is looking good and not shedding all over your furniture.

 How Often Should You Brush Your German Shepherd With The FURminator?

 With the FURminator, you will only have to brush your dog 1 to 2 times a week.
 These sessions should take you only 10 to 20 minutes, with the exception of heavy shedding times like when your Shepherd is shedding their winter coat.

 You can brush more if you like, of course, and this will reduce the time required for brushing sessions, but 1 or 2 times a week will do just fine.

 In Summary: There’s A Reason The Furminator Gets Copied So Much!

-German shepherd shedding is a common cause for grumbling with many owners and if you are among these then the FURminator might be well-worth your time.
-It’s a step up from the standard deshedding blade that Veterinarians recommend and with its ergonomic design and quick release its as easy on you as it is on your shepherd’s fur.
+German shepherd shedding is a common cause for grumbling with many owners, and if you are among these, then the FURminator might be well-worth your time.
+It’s a step up from the standard deshedding blade that Veterinarians recommend, and with its ergonomic design and quick-release feature, it’s as easy on you as it is on your Shepherd’s fur.

 Give it a try and see for yourself why everyone keeps copying this tool!